 Outlook

-The 'Guardians of Tapestry' at our museum ensure the carpets are protected, well cared for and preserved for the future generations.
+The conservators at our museum ensure the carpets are protected, well cared for and preserved for the future generations.
 While the Museum for Islamic Art is temporarily closed for renovation, the conservators have a unique opportunity to once again extensively examine, restore and preserve the carpets that had been hanging in the exhibition halls for years.
 Through this meticulous care, they are safeguarding centuries of artistic and cultural heritage.

 Read more related stories...